 The landing can be a bit scary, but most passengers enjoy some excitement after spending a serene hour in the sky.
 Once the balloon has slowed enough, the ground crew will help to bring the balloon to a complete halt as the balloon deflates.

 Of course, you can read as much as you like, but the best way to learn about hot air balloons is to experience ballooning for yourself.
-Book a balloon ride with Balloon Adventures Italy for an unforgettable journey through the clouds.
+Book a balloon ride with Balloon Adventures Italy for an unforgettable journey through the atmosphere of Umbria Italy.